Some DDL commands, currently only

 could cause visible inconsistency between the contents of the target

 table and other tables in the database.

-Support for the Serializable transaction isolation level has not yet been added to Hot Standby replication targets (described in Section 26.5 ).
+Support for the Serializable transaction isolation level has not yet been added to hot standby replication targets (described in Section 27.4 ).
 The strictest isolation level currently supported in hot standby mode is Repeatable Read.
-While performing all permanent database writes within Serializable transactions on the master will ensure that all standbys will eventually reach a consistent state, a Repeatable Read transaction run on the standby can sometimes see a transient state that is inconsistent with any serial execution of the transactions on the master.
+While performing all permanent database writes within Serializable transactions on the primary will ensure that all standbys will eventually reach a consistent state, a Repeatable Read transaction run on the standby can sometimes see a transient state that is inconsistent with any serial execution of the transactions on the primary.

 Internal access to the system catalogs is not done using the isolation level of the current transaction.
 This means that newly created database objects such as tables are visible to concurrent Repeatable Read and Serializable transactions, even though the rows they contain are not.
 In contrast, queries that explicitly examine the system catalogs don't see rows representing concurrently created database objects, in the higher isolation levels.